jedi-metatemple/jedi-rule-parse/README.md

   * __small-toc__: The HTML code for the _compact_ table-of-contents.
   * __contents__: The HTML code for the contents of the document - that is, the HTML code for all the lessons and everything else:

+### midtoc-date/frame.stl
+This frames in the Expanded Table of Contents the HTML of all the dates for a lesson.
+This style-template, however, will only be invoked if there is at _least_ _one_ date for the entry.

+  * __old__: The collective HTML for the entries that is _being_ framed.

 ### main-table-of-contents.stl
 This is a chapter's entry in the Compact Table of Contents.